 Indian Hotels's score of 28 is higher than 94% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Indian Hotels Company Limited reported total carbon emissions of approximately 84,299,550 kg CO2e, with Scope 1 emissions at about 17,794,960 kg CO2e and Scope 2 emissions at around 66,504,590 kg CO2e.
+In 2023, Indian Hotels Company Limited (IHCL) reported total carbon emissions of approximately 84,299,550 kg CO2e, with Scope 1 emissions at about 17,794,960 kg CO2e and Scope 2 emissions at around 66,504,590 kg CO2e.
 The company has demonstrated a commitment to sustainability by setting long-term net-zero targets, aiming for significant reductions across all scopes by 2050.
-In 2022, their emissions were approximately 71,142,560 kg CO2e, with Scope 1 at about 14,578,790 kg CO2e and Scope 2 at approximately 71,160,570 kg CO2e.
-The emissions intensity per guest night was reported at 40.0 kg CO2e, reflecting their ongoing efforts to improve efficiency.
-Indian Hotels has been actively working towards reducing its carbon footprint, with a commitment to the Science Based Targets initiative (SBTi) for net-zero emissions.
-Their targets are aligned with global climate goals, showcasing their dedication to sustainable practices in the hospitality sector.
+In 2022, IHCL's emissions were approximately 71,160,570 kg CO2e for Scope 2 and 14,578,790 kg CO2e for Scope 1, indicating a proactive approach to managing their carbon footprint.
+The company has also reported emission intensities, such as 40 kg CO2e per guest night in 2022, reflecting their efforts to improve operational efficiency.
+IHCL is a member of the Science Based Targets initiative (SBTi) and has committed to achieving net-zero emissions by 2050, with interim targets set for 2023.
+This commitment aligns with global climate action efforts and positions IHCL as a leader in the hospitality sector's transition towards sustainability.

 Access structured emissions data, company-specific emission factors, and source documents